-Prerequisite: PSYC 221, completion of 24 credits in psychology and 72 total credits, a cumulative G.P.A. of 2.5 and consent of instructor.
+Prerequisite: PSYC 221 or PSYC 221W,, completion of 24 credits in psychology and 72 total credits, a cumulative G.P.A. of 2.5 and consent of instructor.
 Application is required.
 Open to undergraduate students only.
 Preference is given to B.A. majors and minors in psychology.

 Offered: Annually.